wireframe/wireframe.github.com/_posts/2024-11-16-my-no-shame-november-story.md

 I loved being heads down...cranking out code and features.
 It was a flow that I tried to stay in as much as possible, and everything else was viewed as a "distraction" or waste.

-I was developing a custom intranet web app, and supporting a very diverse set of users, and a non-zero percentage of them were non-technical.
+I was developing a custom intranet web app supporting a very diverse, and mostly non-technical, set of users.

 I had one particular user who was vocal when things came up.
 In one particular instance, there was an issue that she raised up that I was absolutely confident was "User Error" (PEBCAK was my term of choice to talk down on others who didn't understand the elegance of systems I was building).